Chrisherr1/WebWeavr/README.md

     ↓
 app.js sends request to backend
     ↓
-Backend runs all recon modules in parallel
+Backend runs all recon modules one by one
     ↓
 Results stream back one by one as each module finishes
     ↓